PaulDanielML/MuJoCo_RL_UR5/README.md

 Setup iteration            |  Relevant changes :-------------------------:|:-------------------------:
-  IT5 | - Many more objects, randomly piled <br> - Actionspace now multi-discrete, with second dimension being a height action between 0 and 10
+  IT5 | - Many more objects, randomly piled <br> - Actionspace now multi-discrete, with second dimension being a rotation action
   IT4 | - Z-coordinate for grasping now calculated using depth data <br> - Objects now vary in size IT3 | - New two-finger gripper implemented
   IT2 | - Grasp success check now after moving to drop location (1000 steps)